Male Dolphins Are Wearing Tiny Sponge Hats to Impress Females

-There’s a reason the pick-up artist tactic “peacocking,” in which a man dons a flashy item of clothing at the bar as a ploy to attract women, is named after a move from the animal kingdom.
+There’s a reason the pick-up artist tactic peacocking, in which a man dons a flashy item of clothing at the bar as a ploy to attract women, is named after a move from the animal kingdom.
 Now dolphins are joining the ranks of peacocks and Tom Haverford and giving it a try.
-According to the Australian Broadcasting Company, very resourceful male humpback dolphins have resorted to wearing sea sponges as hats to attract female mates.
+According to the Australian Broadcasting Company, very resourceful humpback male dolphins have resulted to wearing sea sponges as hats to attract female mates.
 They’re even striking a “banana pose” with their heads and tail lifted from the water while the sponge rests daintily on their forehead.

 The Telegraph reported there’s a reason dolphins aren’t making their hats out of algae.
 Sponges are difficult to rip from the depths of the sea floor and the token proves their masculine strength.
 But female dolphins aren’t impressed.